hyperledger-archives/education/LFS171x/composer-material/sections/section_6.md

 ## Community Meetings and Mailing List

-The community mailing list for composer can be found here:
+The community mailing list for Hyperledger Composer can be found here:

 https://lists.hyperledger.org/g/composer